cy6erGn0m/kotlin-rxokhttp-websocket/README.md

 websocket on client side to get it async and robust?
 This is my try to adopt reactive approach to building websocket clients with RxJava/RxKotlin

+# Getting started
+You can include the library using jitpack repo to Gradle and Maven.
+Follow instructions here https://jitpack.io/#cy6erGn0m/kotlin-rxokhttp-websocket

 ## Examples

 ### WebSocket push example